 Find out where the open doors are

 To connect people with your vision, you need to research your domain thoroughly, ask around, and even present innovative ideas or opportunities to your contacts.
 You’ll eventually see an open door or two, and perhaps also create a new door of opportunities.
 Seek out professional advice from human resource consultants who can give you valuable insight into current recruitment trends.
 Look for a mentor who has had the experience of job hunting out of college like you, and you’ll surely find someone who can relate to your experience and encourage you in your efforts.

 Networking is a hugely valuable tool in obtaining a sound position in this competitive market.
 Start to develop both social and professional networks even before the time you graduate.
 You can build your profile on platforms like LinkedIn and the Alumni Network, apart from joining groups on professional organizations.
 Also, make it a point to attend networking and career events to develop network intelligently by building rapport, asking for referrals and recommendations.
 Also, exchange beneficial information with those professionals with whom you have made great connections.

 Hone your technology skills

-Some MBA programs are specifically tailored toward information technology careers, but students in most of the MBA programs will leave school with a good understanding of how technology and security play a pivotal role in any kind of business.
+Some MBA programs are specifically tailored toward information technology careers, but students in most of the MBA programs will leave school with a good understanding of how technology and security play a pivotal role in any business.
 From acquiring knowledge about how to develop security policies to protect corporate data, technology skills are always vital for an MBA student.